SofiaArranzRegidor/QwaveMPS/README.md

 Add a small description of the main things that this repo does.

+## Installation

+A brief explanation of installing the package on the computer

-## Documentation
+## Documentation and usage

 Add a more detailed explanation on the repo and how to use it.
 We can also add here a link to readthedocs if we decide to create one

-## Installation

-A brief explanation of installing the package on the computer

 ## Citing